CivicActions/ssp-toolkit/docs/ssp.md

 For the U.S. East, U.S. West, and GovCloud regions, this control is inherited from pre-existing Agency Authority to Operate (ATO) or JAB provisional Authority to Operate under the Federal Risk and Authorization Management Program (FedRAMP).

 Refer to the AWS FedRAMP SSP artifacts, including the Control Implementation Summary and Customer Responsibility Matrix, available from the AWS Compliance Team. http://aws.amazon.com/compliance/fedramp/

+##### Project

+The Project schedules, performs, and documents regular maintenance on the software components of all systems, including but not limited to:

+- Hourly automated snapshot backups
+- Daily disaster recovery remote backups
+- Daily Intrusion Detection (OSSEC) / Data Integrity Assurance (AIDE)
+- As needed help desk support
+- Twice-monthly OS updates/patches

 ### MA-4: Nonlocal Maintenance